pycassa/pycassa/sources/tutorial.txt

-In order to use :meth:`~pycassa.columnfamily.ColumnFamily.get_indexed_slices()` to get data from Indexed1 using the indexed column, we need to create an :class:`~pycassa.cassandra.ttypes.IndexClause` which contains :class:`~pycassa.cassandra.ttypes.IndexExpression`.
+In order to use :meth:`~pycassa.columnfamily.ColumnFamily.get_indexed_slices()` to get data from Indexed1 using the indexed column, we need to create an :class:`~pycassa.cassandra.ttypes.IndexClause` which contains a list of :class:`~pycassa.cassandra.ttypes.IndexExpression` objects.
 The module :mod:`pycassa.index` is designed to make this easier.

-Suppose we are only interested in rows where birthdate is 1984.
+Suppose we are only interested in rows where 'birthdate' is 1984.
 We might do the following:

 .. code-block:: python